 - Land loss and flooding

-One of the first likely examples of climate-based instability is Darfur, where herders and farmers co-existed peeacefully for many years.
-When the region became plagued with a prolonged draught, herders began moving their livestock on to their productive land, that was rapidly becoming leas productive as a result of the draught.
+One of the first likely examples of climate-based instability is Darfur, where herders and farmers co-existed peacefully for many years.
+When the region became plagued with a prolonged drought, herders began moving their livestock on to their productive land, which was rapidly becoming less productive as a result of the draught.
 That situation led to ethnic conflict, which led to the genocide that we see today.

 Water is one of the largest concerns raised in the report, and the melting glacial ice sheet of the Himalayas, the third largest ice sheet in the world behind Greenland and Antarctica, is one key focal point of that concern.
-Many of the world’s poorest and most volatile regions depend on the Himalayan ice pack for their water, billions of people, including India and Pakistan.
+Many of the world’s poorest and most volatile regions depend on the Himalayan ice pack for their water, including billions of people in India and Pakistan.

 A military perspective on climate science